Bepoadewale/3-layer-arch/README.md

 - **app.py**: Contains the Python application code for the web service.

-- **cloudformation-template.yaml**: Defines the AWS infrastructure resources, including VPC, subnets, ECS cluster, task definitions, services, and associated roles and policies.
+- **cloudformation-template.yaml**: Defines the AWS infrastructure resources, including VPC, subnets, ECS cluster, task definitions, services, and associated IAM roles and policies.

 - **dockerfile**: Specifies the Docker image build instructions for the application.